How can songs and music help you learn French?

 About the French Songs and Music

 With its rich musical history, French is one of the most romantic languages.
-The music and songs have an expressive and melodic sound pleasing to the ear.
+Its music and songs have an expressive, melodic quality that is pleasing to the ear.

 The history of French music is known for its richness and diversity.
 It has been ingrained in French culture for centuries.
 This has led to the development of diverse styles and genres.

-France is globally renowned for its famous musical genres.
+France is renowned worldwide for its musical genres.
 French music has something for every taste, from classical to pop, hip-hop to rock, jazz to electronic.
 The passion, rhythm, tempo, and lyrics influence present-day music.

 Music plays an integral role in the cultural heritage of many African countries.
 They draw inspiration from the customs and traditions of different Francophone nations.